-As for the name of the blog, it’s inspired by a scene in Tolkien’s The Return of the King, where a hungry Pippin, recently arrived in Gondor, is promised that they will check on Gandalf’s horse Shadowfax and go “thence to the butteries.”
-Until I looked it up I assumed a buttery was where butter was churned and stored, but it turns out the word comes from old Latin and French words for casks (“butts”) or bottles of wine or other liquor (from which also comes the word butler).
+There’s a scene in Tolkien’s The Return of the King, where a hungry Pippin, recently arrived in Gondor, is promised that they will check on Gandalf’s horse Shadowfax and go “thence to the butteries.”
+Until I looked it up, I assumed a buttery was where butter was churned and stored.
+It turns out, however, that the word comes from old Latin and French words for casks (“butts”) or bottles of wine or other liquor. (“Butler” derives similarly.)
 According to the OED, “the transition from the sense of ‘store-room for liquor’ to that of ‘store-room for provisions generally’ is in accordance with analogy, but may have been helped by association with butter.“